Nebraska College Preparatory Academy

 University of Nebraska–Lincoln Nebraska College Preparatory Academy

-The Nebraska College Preparatory Academy prepares first-generation and low-income students from Omaha North Magnet and Grand Island Senior High Schools to achieve excellence through Knowledge, Character, and Commitment.
+The Nebraska College Preparatory Academy prepares first-generation and low-income students from Omaha North Magnet, Omaha South Magnet and Grand Island Senior High Schools to achieve personal and academic excellence.

-This is achieved through academic counseling and support, leadership, personal development and financial assistance to attend the University of Nebraska–Lincoln and/or Metropolitan Community College.
+This is achieved through academic counseling and support, leadership building and personal development throughout high school and college, as well as financial assistance to attend the University of Nebraska–Lincoln and/or Metropolitan Community College.

 NCPA Scholars strive to gain new and innovative knowledge by achieving academic success both inside and outside of the classroom.

 NCPA Scholars will make moral and ethical decisions, promote honesty, and carry themselves with integrity.

 NCPA Scholars illustrate their commitment by meeting obligations set by the NCPA program, their respective high schools, and the college they attend.